GOAT-AK/OptiKick/README.md

 04. **Fragmented Data Sources:** Athletes and coaches often rely on multiple disconnected tools and wearables, leading to incomplete or inconsistent data analysis.

-**05. Increased Risk of Injury or Underperformance:** Without continuous monitoring and smart recommendations, athletes face higher risks of preventable injuries or suboptimal performance.
+05. **Increased Risk of Injury or Underperformance:** Without continuous monitoring and smart recommendations, athletes face higher risks of preventable injuries or suboptimal performance.

 06. **Need for Personalized Training:** Most training programs are not tailored to the unique physical responses, recovery rates, and health status of individual athletes.